keptn-workshops/getting-started/04_Automatic_remediation/README.md

 # Exercise 4: Self-healing in action

-In this exercise, we deploy our next version of the simplenode service:
+In this exercise, we use the deployed Simplenode service, which passed the quality gates.
-* this version meets all SLOs during the performance tests
-* but there is a hidden flag that causes the service to fail frequently while it is in production.
+However, this version of the Simplenode service has a hidden flag that causes the service to fail frequently while it is in production.
 Dynatrace will detect this problem and will send a problem event to Keptn.
-Using predefined remediation actions, we can tell Keptn how to automatically remediate problems of a certain type so we can keep the lights up in production.
+Using predefined remediation actions, we can tell Keptn how to automatically remediate problems of certain problem types.
+By this, we can implement a self-healing mechanism for our Simplenode service.

 ## Configure Remediation Actions

-To tell Keptn what to do in case of a detected problem with our service, we will use a `remediation.yaml` file that looks as follows:
+Keptn allows to configure remediation actions for different problem types.
+Therefore, Keptn uses a so-called `remediation.yaml` file, which contains a list of problems and their corresponding remediation actions.
+The `remediation.yaml` file used in this exercise looks as follows:

 ```yaml
 remediations: